 - Designed for the desktop / browser

 SCORM was designed for browser-based communication.
-Mobile devices are not considered in SCORM because it was released in 2004.
+SCORM did not consider Mobile devices.
 Smart phones did not come into widespread use until around 2007…and the tablet did not exist.

 One of the key advantages of SCORM was interoperability.
 SCORM uses a common packaging, communication and launching mechanism.
 So a course designer can build an e-learning module, package it as SCORM, and any LMS that supports SCORM should be able import, launch and track the module.

 ADL, recognizing that SCORM needed “updating”, commissioned a study called “Project TinCan”.
 You can read more about their findings using this link, but I will highlight some of the issues below.